microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/reportroot_office365activeuserdetail.md

 #### Response

-The following example shows the response.
+Here is an example of the response.
-Note: The response object shown here may be truncated for brevity.
-All of the properties will be returned from an actual call.

 ```http
 HTTP/1.1 302 Found